-Net present value or NPV is a very prominent technique for analysis in the arena of finance.
-Net present value is equal to the present value of all the future cash flows of a project less the initial outlay of project.
-It is very important and useful in arriving at the decisions related to investment in projects, plants or machinery.
+Net present value or NPV is a very well-known technique for analysis in the arena of finance.
+Net present value is equal to the present value of all the future cash flows of a project less the project’s initial outlay.
+It is very important and helpful in arriving at the decisions related to investment in projects, plants, or machinery.

-Net present value is the present value/today’s value of an asset.
+Net present value is the present value/today’s value of all the cashflows to be generated by an asset in the future.
 In other words, it is the value that can be derived using an asset.
-Alternatively, it is discounted value based on some discount rate.
-It is also widely used by banks, financial institutions, investment bankers, venture capitalists, etc to assess an asset or even a business for arriving at its valuation.
+Alternatively, it is the discounted value based on some discount rate.
+Banks, financial institutions, investment bankers, venture capitalists, etc., are also widely used to assess an asset or even a business for arriving at its valuation.

-Calculation of net present value requires three things viz. stream of future cash flows (inflows or outflows), a discounting rate, and the initial investment amount.
-All we need to do is to discount the future cash flows to present value using the appropriate discount rate and deduct the initial investment from the total of all the present values arrived after discounting.
+Calculation of net present value requires three things, viz. stream of future cash flows (inflows or outflows), a discounting rate, and the initial investment amount.
+We need to discount the future cash flows to present value using the appropriate discount rate and deduct the initial investment from the total of all the present values arrived after discounting.

 Where Cn = Cash Flow at time n.